m-makara/vite-plugin-tree-shake-panda-css/README.md

 ## What is this plugin

-This is just a POC to try and resolve all dependencies of a given entry point/project, delay the resolution of all `.css` files, until all other dependencies have been parsed and then expose the project dependencies via an environment variable for the `panda.config.ts` to consume in its `include` field.
+This is just a POC to resolve all dependencies of a project and expose the dependencies via an environment variable for the `panda.config.ts` to consume in its `include` field.
+Requires for the build process ro be ran twice.
+The first build resolves the dependencies and saves them to an ENV variable.
+The second build then reads the exposed dependencies in `panda.config.ts`.
 Works only in **build** mode.

 ## Usage